Euthanasia & End of Life Issues

 Charlie Gard

-Another example of forced euthanasia happened in June 2017, in London.
+Another example of forced euthanasia happened in June 2017 in London.
 A 10-month-old baby named Charlie Gard was diagnosed with a rare genetic disease and hospitalized.
 His doctors decided that the best thing for Charlie was “death with dignity.”
 Charlie’s parents obviously disagreed with the doctors and searched for a doctor who would treat their baby.
-They found a doctor in the U.S. who agreed to treat Charlie and set up a Go Fund Me account to finance it.
+They found a doctor in the United States who agreed to treat Charlie and set up a Go Fund Me account to finance it.

 They raised enough money (1.6 million) for Charlie’s trip to the U.S. and his treatment.
-However, the doctors prevented Charlie from leaving the hospital, and told his parents that they were going to remove his life-support.
-His parents took it to the courts and the media, but after losing many court battles, the hospital switched off his life-support, and said there was nothing that the parents could do.
-The hospital even refused his parent’s last wish, to take Charlie home.
-Charlie’s mom, Connie said, ‘We promised our little boy every single day that we would take him home’.
-Mr. Gard added: ‘We want to give him a bath at home, put him in a cot which he has never slept in but we are now being denied that.
-We know what day our son is going to die but don’t get a say in how that will happen'[2].
+However, the doctors prevented Charlie from leaving the hospital and told his parents that they were going to remove his life-support.
+His parents took it to the courts and the media, but after losing many court battles, the hospital switched off his life-support and said there was nothing that the parents could do.
+The hospital even refused his parents’ last wish: to take Charlie home.
+Charlie’s mom said, ‘We promised our little boy every single day that we would take him home’.
+Mr. Gard added: ‘We want to give him a bath at home, put him in a cot which he has never slept in, but we are now being denied that.
+We know what day our son is going to die but don’t get a say in how that will happen'[7].
 Charlie passed away on July 28, 2017.

 The United States is going down the same path.
-In Oregon, a law passed the senate that would make it legal to starve and dehydrate dementia and mentally-ill patients.
+In Oregon, a 2018 law makes it legal to starve and dehydrate dementia and mentally-ill patients.

 Videos: